Nurse Anesthetist Education

 Become a Nurse Anesthetist

-The application deadline for the Class to start in Summer 2014 was
+We anticipate the application deadline for the Class to start in Summer 2016 will be

 The Department of Veterans Affairs and the Army have partnered to educate interested and qualified VA nurses in the field of nurse anesthesia.
-The U.S. Army Medical Department Center and School at Fort Sam Houston, San Antonio, Texas (AMEDDC&S) will enroll the eleventh class of VA students into their nurse anesthesia program in June 2014.
+The U.S. Army Medical Department Center and School at Fort Sam Houston, San Antonio, Texas (AMEDDC&S) will enroll the twelfth class of VA students into their nurse anesthesia program in June 2015.

 **Enrollment into this program does not constitute